siemens/LightweightCmpRa/src/schemes/README.md

 ## The Trust Credentials Type
-The **Trust Credentials Type** is used for different entities and types in the XML file.
+The **Trust Credentials Type** is used for different entities and types in the configuration file.
 This type holds the attributes and sub entities needed to describe credentials required to provide certificate-based authentication and trust.
 It may contain
 - **zero or more** [CrlFile entities](#the-crlfile-entity),